-- Follow my instructions to configure your DNS A record to point to your site and TXT records required for mail delivery.
+- Follow my easy-to-follow instructions to create DNS records required for accessing your site and enabling mail delivery.

 - Build your community!

 I am not a techie.
-Will I get enough support to get this up and running?
+Will I be able to get this up and running?

 Yes.
-I will send you instructions to make three changes to your DNS records, one for the address of you site, and two TXT records required for mail delivery.
-After that, you will need to log in to Mailgun and click a button to get Mailgun to check those records and activate your domain.
-I include instructions to make this easy for Normal People.
+I will send you instructions to make changes to your DNS records: one for the address of you site, and two TXT records required for mail delivery.
+After that, you will need to log in to Mailgun and click a button to get Mailgun to verify those records and activate your domain.

 I create a 1GB Digital Ocean “droplet” for which they charge $10/month.
 Mailgun delivers the first 10,000 messages/month for free.
-The next 10,000 is $5; you can see their pricing page for more information.
+The next 10,000 is $5; you can see the Mailgun pricing page for more information.

 What is an API Key?
 How do I get one?

-An API key is a unique identifier, sort of like a password, that allows my scripts to create Digital Ocean Droplets and configure Mailgun.
+An API key is a unique identifier, sort of like a password, that allows my scripts to create Digital Ocean Droplets and configure Mailgun without logging in to the web interface.
 Before you create your installation order, go to the Digital Ocean API page, click the “Generate New Token” button to generate a token, type any name you like, and click the token (a string of 64 numbers and letters) to copy it.
 After the token is created, you cannot see it again, so paste it somewhere you can find it when you place your order.
 If you lose it, just create a new one.